Lady Gaga Single-Handedly Brought Back These '80s Trends Overnight

 ? @ladygaga wearing @vivetta with one of my favorite hair looks and this weeks best beauty of the week hair: loose shiny and wild curls.
 This looks is carefree, shiny, wild and sexy!
 Get the looks with @love_amika mouse and a blow dryer with a diffuser attachment!
 And little serum in your fingers and twist curls around finger to define those curls.
 This seasons hair color is on the warmer blonde side with a copper rinse so say goodbye to the rose gold blonde.
 It’s warmer and rich!
 Simple and sexy! #haus #hauseditorial #haircolor #hairstyles #hair #hairtrend Photo by @alex.j.dolan Make up by @sarahtannomakeup Styling by @tomeerebout @sandraamador.xx

 But that's not all.
-It was only a matter of time until Gaga channeled Madonna and those "Like A Virgin" curls.
-Aspiras paired the copper color with some untamed texture to top it off: "One of my favorite hair looks and this weeks best beauty of the week hair: loose shiny and wild curls," Aspiras wrote.
+It was only a matter of time until Gaga channelled Madonna and those "Like A Virgin" curls.
+Aspiras paired the copper colour with some untamed texture to top it off: "One of my favourite hair looks and this weeks best beauty of the week hair: loose shiny and wild curls," Aspiras wrote.
 "This looks is carefree, shiny, wild and sexy!"

 The beauty transformation comes alongside Gaga's big return to the big stage since taking a break to focus on her health.
 Not that this is surprising.
 If anyone knows how to orchestrate a grand return — it's Mother Monster.